ScalabilityIssues/documentation/README.md

   - each repository has a github action properly configured that at each push create a Docker image of the service
   - each repository has also a `compose.yml` that allow to run the containers needed to develop and test the code of that repository
   - the `documentation` repo contains the `compose.yml` to run the whole application
-  - there is a special repository, `proto`, that contains the definition of the grpc services of all microservices.
-This is included as submodule in each repository and is useful for the server to know what it should implement and for the client to know what are the remote procedures that it can call
 1. We decided to use Rust to develop most of our application since it is a compiled, reliable, high performant language.
 Its compiler is really strict and even if the language it's not so beginner friendly, it saves a lot of time by making emerge possible errors in advance.
+The price estimation services, instead, is written in Python because is the standard the facto programming language for the Machine Learning and also allows convenience library for data scraping.
+The GUI in the frontend repository is developed with NextJS framework that provides fast and effective tools for building single page web application.

 More considerations on the ~~perfect~~ least worst architecture for the application are available in section [Production consideration](#production-considerations)